syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

   reports.Rows.Add("Phyllis Lapin", new DateTime(2014, 09, 21), new DateTime(2014, 09, 25));
   reports.Rows.Add("Stanley Hudson", new DateTime(2014, 09, 26), new DateTime(2014, 09, 30));

+  //Add collection to the marker variables where the name should match with input template
-  // Detects number format in DateTable values marker.AddVariable("Reports", reports,VariableTypeAction.DetectNumberFormat);
+  //Detects number format in DateTable values marker.AddVariable("Reports", reports,VariableTypeAction.DetectNumberFormat);

   //Process the markers and detect the number format along with the data type in the template